-SWCA considered the physical setting of the Project Site to help assess the potential for the preservation of any Native American archaeological resources that may have once been present as a buried deposit.
+SWCA considered the physical setting of the site to help assess the potential for the preservation of any Native American archaeological resources that may have once been present as a buried deposit.
 This assessment considers regional and site-specific historical land uses.
-The Project Site was part of Rancho La Brea and was used in the Mission and American periods as open range for grazing cattle and sheep.
-No evidence was identified indicating that there were ranch houses or settlements associated with the operation of a specific ranch in the Project Site from this period, although maps from the late nineteenth century indicate that there was at least one house near the Project Site.
-The tracts that established the current parcels and street grid were surveyed by 1906 and slowly developed within the first two decades of the twentieth century.
-Initial residential developments within the Project Site shifted towards commercial uses as the twentieth century progressed, particularly along the Sunset Boulevard and Vine Street.
-However, several of the commercial developments during this time were within structures that had been converted from the original residential use.
-Along Leland Way, the residential developments that were originally built were slowly demolished, leaving only the extant two properties within the Project Site.
-As properties along Leland Way were demolished the vacant areas were then paved.
-Although several buildings on the Project Site had been demolished and paved over for parking or to accommodate the development of the Sunset Vine Tower, many of the existing structures date to the earliest development of the Project Site.
-As a result of the development within the Project Site in the early to mid-twentieth century, which included development and demolition events, the surficial and immediate subsurface setting of the Project Site has been mechanically altered through excavation and grading.
+The Project Site was in an area between Rancho La Brea and Rancho Los Feliz and was used in the Mission and American periods as open range for grazing cattle and sheep.
+No evidence was identified indicating that there were ranch houses or settlements associated with the operation of a specific ranch in the Project Site from this period.
+The tracts that established the current parcels and street grid were surveyed by 1902 and slowly developed within the first two decades of the twentieth century.
+The Project Site was primarily devoted to residential uses for the first two decades of the twentieth century, after which the Hollywood Lot became occupied by primarily commercial developments while the Carlton Lot continued to contain the original house.
+By 1971, the entire Project Site was razed and redeveloped into the extant Toyota of Hollywood car dealership.